-- All persons appointed to the staff must be sufficiently fit and healthy to undertake physically active duties. - Any staff members who feel they are not fit and healthy should discuss their needs with their class teacher and if necessary the Moving and Handling team will complete an individual risk assessment.
+• All persons appointed to the staff must be sufficiently fit and healthy to undertake physically active duties.

+- Any staff members who feel they are not fit and healthy should discuss their needs with their class teacher and if necessary the Moving and Handling team will complete an individual risk assessment.
 An individual staff risk assessment will be reviewed twice at dates given during the review, if the individual still requires the risk assessment after this it will be passed to the Senior Leadership team who will decide on the next course of action. - Any staff who are pregnant/breastfeeding and regularly completing manual handling of any kind should have an individual risk assessment to support their main assessment. - It is the responsibility of each individual to inform their class lead/team/line manager/moving and handling team if they have any needs that require an individual risk assessment. - Members of staff will be provided with Moving and Handling theory training within 6 weeks of being appointed, through a rolling induction programme, which all new staff are expected to attend.
-Until training has been provided members of staff should not engage in moving and handling activities, unless under direction and supervision of a fully trained colleague following completion of the Moving and Handling theory training. - Staff are to familiarise themselves with this policy annually or when it is communicated to them do so following an update or amendment. - Members of staff MUST follow any recommended risk reduction procedures in the Risk Assessment in order to reduce the risk of injury to themselves and the pupils. - Members of staff should take reasonable care of themselves to maintain and reduce the risk of injury, there are recommendations within the attached appendix "Managing your own back". - Staff members who join the Academy team from an agency are unable to participate in Manual Handling at Leigh Academy Milestone unless they can produce certification of training from within a year of starting at the Academy which proves they have received sufficient training in Manual Handling.
+Until training has been provided members of staff should not engage in moving and handling activities, unless under direction and supervision of a fully trained colleague following completion of the Moving and Handling theory training. - Staff are to familiarise themselves with this policy annually or when it is communicated to them do so following an update or amendment. - Members of staff MUST follow any recommended risk reduction procedures in the Risk Assessment in order to reduce the risk of injury to themselves and the pupils. - It is each individual staff member's responsibility to ensure that they have read and understood the risk assessment and how each student should be moved. - Members of staff should take reasonable care of themselves to maintain and reduce the risk of injury, there are recommendations within the attached appendix "Managing your own back". - Staff members who join the Academy team from an agency are unable to participate in Manual Handling at Leigh Academy Milestone unless they can produce certification of training from within a year of starting at the Academy which proves they have received sufficient training in Manual Handling.